patti102/phys227-midterm/README.md

 * Content of starter files supplied by the instructor;
 * Code borrowed from another source, documented with correct attribution in the code and summarized here.

 I used the README and Travis linking files in my other homework repositories as a template for this one.
 I also got out my old Classical Mechanics textbook and read some of the chaos stuff.
-Although, this was mostly and didn't much relate directly to the assignment.
+Although, this was mostly for amusement and didn't relate very directly to the assignment.

 Signed,
 Taylor Patti